Ljosleidaradeildin/LD_Challengers_Series_1/Rulebook.md

 Teams may not refuse to have their matches broadcasted by LD authorised broadcasts, nor can they choose in what manner the match will be broadcasted.
 The broadcast can only be rejected by the Tournament Officials.
 The teams agree to cooperate so that the broadcasting of matches can take place.

-## 3.11 Betting on Matches

-No players, team managers, staff, or management of attending organisations can place any bets on or be involved in betting or gambling, associate with betters or gamblers, or provide any third party with information that may assist betting or gambling, either directly or indirectly for any LD matches or event.

 ## 3.12 Roster Eligibility

 If a roster is unable to participate, fails to respond within 72 hours of receipt of an invite or chooses to decline a direct VRS Invite, the invite will be extended to the next roster in order of the VRS, with respective filters applied (if any), until all tournament slots are filled.